 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Part One of David’s chat with It’s Good, Except It Sucks about Agents Of S.H.I.E.L.D., focusing on Series One to Series Three, can be found here, and Part Two – looking at Series Three to Six and Agents Of S.H.I.E.L.D.: Slingshot, can be found here.
-David also appeared on It’s Good, Except It Sucks to talk about Spider-Man: Into The Spider-Verse, which you can find here.
+You can find Part One of David’s chat with It’s Good, Except It Sucks about Agents Of S.H.I.E.L.D., focusing on Series One to Series Three, here, and Part Two – looking at Series Three to Six and Agents Of S.H.I.E.L.D.: Slingshot, can be found here.
+David has also appeared on It’s Good, Except It Sucks talking about Spider-Man: Into The Spider-Verse here and Black Widow here.

 You can find the edition of It’s Good, Except It Sucks with Hanna Flint on Agent Carter here.